Video Monetization

 You could also sell more memberships—and boost your revenue—by making certain videos and collections available for one-off purchase or rental.

 This can appeal to potential customers who aren’t ready to pay for a monthly membership.
-And as a bonus, this content can act as a sneak peak of what someone will get access to inside your membership before they decide to subscribe.
+And as a bonus, this content can act as a sneak peek of what someone will get access to inside your membership before they decide to subscribe.

 One-off sales aren’t as glamorous or sustainable as memberships—you’ll have to constantly put work into promoting them and sourcing new customers.